Child Custody Modification Lawyers in Salt Lake County

 A court can only modify child custody orders over which it has legal “jurisdiction.”
 Determining jurisdiction can be quite complex.
 If the current order was issued by a court in another state, or if the child or parents reside outside of Utah, the question of jurisdiction can become complicated.
 Before you pursue a custody modification, let us help you determine the appropriate jurisdiction in which to file your petition.

-Explore Alternative Dispute Resolution before Litigation
+Alternative Dispute Resolution for Child Custody

 When you have an existing order for joint physical or legal custody, it probably states what kinds of dispute resolution must be undertaken before either parent can file a petition for modification.
 For example, the controlling order may require parents to work with a professional mediator to attempt to resolve a custody dispute before petitioning the court.